dimitarpg13/aiconcepts/README.md

 # Thought Forming, Consciousness, Intelligent Machines, Computability, Inference, Logic Systems

 This repository is a **work in progress**.
-It contains materials on [concepts, ideas, and mathematical tools](https://github.com/dimitarpg13/aiconcepts/blob/master/Resources.md) which _maybe_ relevant for the work in progress on [Theory of Semantic Structures](https://github.com/dimitarpg13/aiconcepts/tree/master/docs/SemanticStructures/README.md).
+It contains materials on [concepts, ideas, and mathematical tools](https://github.com/dimitarpg13/aiconcepts/blob/master/Resources.md) which are considered in the current research toward understanding consciousness,  thought forming and the emergence in human-like reasoning.

+Some of those concepts and ideas _maybe_ relevant for the work in progress on [Theory of Semantic Structures](https://github.com/dimitarpg13/aiconcepts/tree/master/docs/SemanticStructures/README.md).

 ## Selected Topics in Machine Learning